georgegeiwitzcesana/Granky/README.md

     bin/granky.bin in/0.gky

-This will run IOTest, which takes the graph defined in the file in/0.gky, parses it into both an adjacency matrix and an adjacency list, converts both back into text format.
-It then prints each edge in each graph, followed by each node in each graph.
+This will run FileTest, which takes the graph defined in the file in/0.gky, parses it into both an adjacency matrix and an adjacency list, converts both back into text format.
+It then prints each edge in each graph, followed by each node in each graph, followed by each node in each graph along with their neighbors and weights.
+The graphs should be identical, although they will be in different orders because HashGraph uses unordered_map for its adjacency list.

 .gky files are defined as follows: